 Following a host of celebrated mixtapes and LP’s, his most recent being 2017’s exemplary All Things Work Together, Lecrae returns with new music.
 Let the Trap Say Amen , a collaboration with acclaimed producer Zaytoven (Gucci Mane, Migos, Future), was born out of a mutual respect for each other’s work.
 Joined by common faith and a love for the trap, and after years of maneuvering through some of the same circles, the two Atlanta legends decided to come together.
 The result is a project brimming with thunderous beats, rapid-fire bars, and, as listeners have come to expect from Lecrae, vivid storytelling.

-With over 300 million video views, comedian and viral sensation John Crist is the next big thing in standup comedy.
-Whether you know him from viral videos like “Millenial International,” “Road Rage in the Church Parking Lot,” or BuzzFeed’s “Signs You Grew Up Christian,” Crist has solidified his comedic prowess with over 200 live shows a year, highlighted by recent television appearances on Live at Gotham and Laughs on Fox.
+With over 1 billion video views, comedian and viral sensation John Crist is the next big thing in standup comedy.
+Whether you know him from viral videos like “Millennial International,” “Road Rage in the Church Parking Lot,” or “Every Parent at Disney,” Crist has solidified his comedic prowess with sold out shows from coast to coast.
+His most recent tour—The Human Being Tour—was named in the Top 100 Tours globally based on attendance and gross sales, selling over 197,000 tickets.
+He held the designation for four consecutive weeks, charting as high as #28.

-Nine years in, Crist has shared the stage with some of the best in the business, including Dave Chappelle, Jeff Foxworthy, Tim Hawkins, Seth Meyers, Trevor Noah, Dana Carvey, Adam Carolla, Chris D’Elia, Anjelah Johnson and Louie Anderson.
+Ten years in, Crist has shared the stage with some of the best in the business, including Dave Chappelle, Jeff Foxworthy, Seth Meyers, Larry the Cable Guy, Trevor Noah, Dana Carvey, Adam Carolla, Chris D’Elia, Anjelah Johnson, Tim Hawkins, and Louie Anderson.
 Anderson, named one of Comedy Central’s Top 100 Comedians of All Time, says of Crist, “It’s only a matter of time until John Crist is a household name.
 He is so likable and his stand-up is top notch.”
 Tim Hawkins, who Crist has performed with over 100 times says, “This guy ain’t no opener.
 John Crist is the real deal.”

 Dallas-based international worship leader and CCM songwriter Kari Jobe ministered around the world for over a decade with various worship groups before settling down as the worship pastor at Southlake, Texas’ Gateway Church in 2006.
 Jobe released her debut, a set of inspirational songs co-written with Chris Tomlin, Ed Cash, Paul Baloche, Klaus Kuehn, and Mia Fieldes, on Columbia’s Integrity imprint in February 2009.
 The album was an immediate success, reaching number three on the Christian Albums chart and charting on Billboard’s Top 200 as well as netting her a pair of Dove Awards.
 Her similarly inspirational-inclined sophomore effort, Where I Find You, arrived in 2012 on Universal’s Sparrow Records imprint, this time topping the Christian chart and earning Jobe a Grammy nomination.
 A concert album called Majestic arrived in 2014 and featured new material recorded live at Dallas’ historic Majestic Theatre.
 A year later she issued Majestic Revisited, which featured alternate studio versions of many of the songs from Majestic.
 In 2017 Jobe issued her third studio album, Garden, which saw her working with producer Jeremy Edwardson (Jesus Culture, Hillsong United, Jon Foreman) and delivering a hopeful set conceived during a time of personal loss. ~ James Christopher Monger